haryasa/laravel-sample-basic-task-list/README.md

 - the Eloquent ORM for basic CRUD,
 - routing using HTTP verb,
 - controller
-- input validation, and
+- input validation,
-- views using Blade templates.
+- views using Blade templates, and
+- pagination.

 This project sample basic selection of Laravel features through simple task list application which we can use to track all of the tasks we want to accomplish.
 This typical "to-do list" example demonstrates how to do simple CRUD using Laravel.